 Early Sleep – How to Relieve Sleep Problems During Early Pregnancy

-Do you miss those days when you would just close your and drift off into a nice comfy ?
-If you’re pregnant, you might be staring at the ceiling wondering why you can’t seem to fall asleep. can be elusive for some , but there are a few things you can do to help yourself get some shut-eye.
-Here are some common sleep disturbances during early and some solutions to help you get some rest.
+Do you miss those days when you would just close your and drift off into a nice comfy sleep?
+If you’re pregnant, you might be staring at the ceiling wondering why you can’t seem to fall asleep.
+Early sleep can be elusive for some , but there are a few things you can do to help yourself get some shut-eye.
+Here are some common sleep disturbances during early pregnancy and some to help you get some rest.

 There are a few reasons why you may have difficulty sleeping when newly pregnant, but most of them can only be managed and not completely fixed.
 However, one thing you can control is your sleeping position.

-If you’re having difficulty maintaining the side sleeping position during pregnancy, a great suggestion is to get a maternity pillow.
-These pillows are specifically designed to help pregnant women maintain the side sleeping position, and they can also alleviate early pregnancy sleep problems by providing support for your growing tummy.
+If you’re having difficulty maintaining the side sleeping position during pregnancy, a great suggestion is to get a maternity .
+These pillows are specifically designed to help pregnant women maintain the side sleeping position, and they can also alleviate early pregnancy sleep problems by providing for your growing tummy.

 Previous Article